And the answer is, well, complicated. 😂

 8 great user onboarding UX and UI patterns

-Throughout our extensive research into what makes for amazing onboarding, we've found that there are 8 onboarding UX and UI designs that commonly contribute to a better onboarding experience.
+Throughout my extensive research into what makes an amazing onboarding, I've found that there are 8 onboarding UX and UI designs that commonly contribute to a better onboarding experience.
 These include:

 - A welcome message greets the user with a short, friendly message that acquaints them with the product.